"Lackawanna Peak" Overview

 The term "soft rank" is applied to summits of this nature because there is no elevation of the summit or of the saddle between the two peaks indicated on USGS topographical maps.
 Both the summit elevation (13,660') and saddle elevation (13,380') are interpolated based on the nearest contour.
 The rise between the two could be 300', it could be 260', but without an accurate survey it is unknown.
 Thus this lonely peaks sits unranked in the shadow of its bigger neighbor.

-The summit of PT 13,660B is located just under one mile to the northwest of "Lackawanna".
+of PT 13,660B is located just under one mile to the northwest of "Lackawanna".
 When climbing "Lackawanna" via the Northwest Ridge route people often make a stop on PT 13,660B's rugged summit block en route to its taller neighbor.

 This is the view most people see of PT 13,660B as they reach the crest of the Northwest Ridge route on "Lackawanna":